-The main memory in your computer uses synchronous dynamic random access memory (SDRAM) modules for temporary storage of data and instructions.
-These SDRAM modules are also known as dual inline memory modules (DIMMs).
+The DIMMs contain a type of memory known as synchronous dynamic random access memory (SDRAM).
+SDRAM is used for temporary storage of data and instructions.
 SDRAM is volatile memory, which means that it must be constantly refreshed by an electric current.
-While the computer is turned off, no current is supplied to the DIMMs, so no data is retained in SDRAM.
+While the computer is turned off, no current is supplied to the modules, so no data is retained in SDRAM.